misfist/rebuild-foundation-project/wp-content/plugins/advanced-custom-fields-pro/readme.txt

 == Changelog ==

+= 5.3.2.2 =
+* Core: Fixed PHP error when registering a local field missing one of more settings
+* Core: Fixed incorrect json load_path setting when WPML is active
+* Language: Updated Polish translation - thanks to Michal Lepiarz

 = 5.3.2.1 =
 * Core: Fixed bug causing issues when loading values from an options page, widget or taxonomy term